Joshua Hurwit

-Joshua David Hurwit (born in 1981) is an American lawyer who is serving as United States attorney for the District of Idaho since 2022.
+Joshua David Hurwit (born 1981) is an American lawyer who served as United States attorney for the District of Idaho from 2022 to 2025.

 Education

 Hurwit earned a Bachelor of Arts degree from Stanford University in 2002 and a Juris Doctor from Harvard Law School in 2006.

 Career

 In 2006 and 2007, Hurwit worked as an associate at Paul, Weiss, Rifkind, Wharton & Garrison in New York City.
 In 2007 and 2008, he served as a law clerk for Judge Naomi Reice Buchwald of the United States District Court for the Southern District of New York.
 From 2008 to 2011, he was an associate at Kirkland & Ellis.
 He also worked as an associate at Covington & Burling in Washington, D.C.
 From 2012 to 2022, he served as an assistant United States attorney for the District of Idaho.
 During his tenure, Hurwit has prosecuted members of the Aryan Knights, a white supremacist gang active in Idaho.
 He has also served as the District of Idaho's coronavirus fraud coordinator.